Lecture 2

 plt.title(f'Mode {i}')

-For the inverse problem, the most import singular values are conversely found in the left-most vectors of the matrix \(V\).
-We can also check what the right-most vectors are doing, as they will blow up in value when inverting small singular values.
-They are high frequency modes of the image, creating the reconstruction issues when they are subjected to error in numerical precision.
+For the inverse problem, the dominant components of the reconstruction are correspondingly found in the left-most columns of \(V\).
+We can also check what the right-most columns are doing, as their coefficients blow up when small singular values are inverted.
+They are high-frequency modes of the image, which create the reconstruction issues when subjected to numerical precision error.

 Show the code